Local Places & Attractions

 For more information about Moreton Island, go to moretonislandadventures.com.au

-Experience the Gold Coast - 1 hour drive or 1.5 hour train south of Brisbane
+Experience the Gold Coast - 1 hour drive south of Brisbane

 Sun, sand, and sea - the Gold Coast's star attraction is its stunning beaches,including the world-renowned stretch of sand at Surfers Paradise offering beachside shopping, dining, bars and clubs.
 Beyond the beaches, discover the subtropical hinterland for rainforest walks and waterfalls.
 South East Queensland is home to the biggest and best amusement and theme parks in the Southern Hemisphere, with exhilarating rides and wet and wild water parks.

-Sunshine Coast - 1.5 hour drive or 2 hour train north of Brisbane
+Sunshine Coast - 1.5 hour drive north of Brisbane

 Discover the coastal charm of the Sunshine Coast and explore its vast beaches, surf spots, waterfalls, thriving food scene at Noosa and the many natural treasures of the surrounding hinterland.
 Get up close to and learn all about native and exotic wildlife a Australia Zoo, visit the region's markets or take a drive to the Maleny and the Glass House Mountains for gourmet food, epic views and boutique hotels.

 For more information about the Sunshine Coast, go to www.visitsunshinecoast.com